Teaching As Dialogue

 Go to the field – live there for extended periods of time – take a “vacation” and return to the field, and not what (more) I see than I had before.

-Went to U. Chicago for PhD – studied with linguist, N. McQuown who was supervisor in Mayan studies.
 U. of C. became a kind of experiential fieldwork for my own experience examining the University (“the” University).
 Daughter born in Chicago.
 Then to Mexico.

 Return home (big fieldwork to Mexico was for 2 years – with J. and 5-month-old Amy).
 Life is a “study” of society, politics, homes, money: rich and poor, and…and…